Contractor Deposits: How Much Is Safe to Pay Upfront?

 - You only pay for completed work

-- Final 30% = leverage to fix punch-list items
+- Final 30% = payment protection to fix punch-list items

 Large Projects ($25,000-$100,000+)